Rope loop circuit

 Procedure

-- Ask a student volunteer to grip the rope lightly with one hand so that it can slip through easily.
-They represent the light bulb in the circuit.
+- Ask a student volunteer to lightly grip the rope with one hand so that it can slip through easily.
+They will be representing the light bulb in the circuit

 Discussion prompts